AlexMFV/AppEng-Coursework/README.md

 - express-session
 - js-sha256

-##How to build:
+## How to build:

-1- Install all the dependencies with "npm install"
+ - Install all the dependencies with "npm install"
-2- Install the database with "npm run setup"
+ - Install the database with "npm run setup"
-3- Run the project with "npm start" on the root directory
+ - Run the project with "npm start" on the root directory

-###Extra (OPTIONAL):
+### Extra (OPTIONAL):
   - IF dummy data is necessary use the command "npm run dummy"
   - IF the database needs to be deleted use "npm run deletedb"